BSc Agriculture: Career Path

 A career in the field of agriculture can present various challenges, including:

-• Climate change: Climate change can lead to extreme weather conditions, such as droughts and floods, which can damage crops and livestock, and make it more difficult to produce food.
+• Climate change: Climate change can lead to extreme weather conditions, such as droughts and floods, damaging crops and livestock and making it more difficult to produce food.

 • Pest and disease management: Pests and diseases can cause significant damage to crops and livestock, making it difficult to produce food.